humorless/spark-movie-lens/README.md

 ## Prerequisites

 1. You will need [Leiningen][1] 2.0 or above installed.
-2. You will need to instll postgresql.
+2. You will need to instll postgresql and pre-create user and database.
 3. Install libraries needed for spark.

 ```